I Made Julia Child’s Most Iconic Dishes and Here’s What Happened

 Main Takeaway: Julia once said, “With enough butter, anything is good.”
 And she certainly wasn’t wrong about that with this recipe.
 Clocking in at 2 tablespoons of butter, 2 cups of milk, half a cup of cheese plus breadcrumbs and even more butter, this recipe isn’t exactly a healthy veggie side dish, but it is so worth it.
-I tend to favor olive oil instead of butter to reduce the fat in my recipes.
-But even cutting a tablespoon of butter from this recipe would really impact the creaminess of the sauce (and most likely cause the dish to burn or stick to the pan).
-Rather than cutting the fat content, I’d recommend saving this dish for a cheat day.
-Try our copycat recipe, here.
+Since cutting even a tablespoon of butter from this recipe would really impact the creaminess of the sauce (and most likely cause the dish to burn or stick to the pan), I’d recommend saving this dish for a cheat day if you’re counting calories.

 Recipe #6: Gâteau à l’Orange

 While flipping through Mastering the Art of French Cooking, this little recipe for orange sponge cake caught my eye because it looked like half the recipe must be missing.
 I didn’t understand how less than a cup each of sugar and flour, an orange, 4 eggs and a dash of salt could become a cake.
 I was highly skeptical.
 I knew I had to try out this magical recipe.